thephez/dpp-spec/docs/data-contract.md

 ## Data Contract Documents

-More detailed information about `documents` objects can be found in the [document section](document.md).
+More detailed information about `documents` objects can be found in the [data contract documents section](data-contract-documents.md).

 ## Data Contract Definitions